TellinaTool/nl2bash/README.md

 3. A Bash command parser which parses a Bash command into an abstractive syntax tree, developed on top of  [bashlex](https://github.com/idank/bashlex).
 4. A set of domain-specific natural language processing tools, including a regex-based sentence tokenizer and a domain specific named entity recognizer.

-You may visit  http://tellina.rocks to interactive with our pretrained model.
+You may visit  http://tellina.rocks to interact with our pretrained model.

 ## Data Statistics